Project Announcements

 Study site map

-The GCE field site is based at the University of Georgia Marine Institute on Sapelo Island, and the project is administered at the University of Georgia Department of Marine Sciences in Athens, Georgia.
-Over 60 participants, representing 14 academic institutions and agencies, are currently involved in GCE research and educational programs.
-The GCE Information Management System provides online access to hundreds of core data sets, ancillary data sets from partner agencies, a searchable document and imagery archive, and a searchable bibliography of over 1400 publications from 50 years of research on the Georgia coast and Sapelo Island.
+The GCE field site is based at the University of Georgia Marine Institute on Sapelo Island, and the program is administered at the University of Georgia Department of Marine Sciences in Athens, Georgia.
+Individuals from multiple academic institutions and agencies are currently involved in GCE research and educational programs.
+The GCE Information Management System provides online access to hundreds of core data sets, ancillary data sets from partner agencies, a searchable document and imagery archive, and a searchable bibliography of over 50 years of research on the Georgia coast and Sapelo Island.

 LTER